SilphServices/PokeAlarm/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5W9ZTLMS5NB28&lc=US&item_name=PokeAlarm&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)
 PokeAlarm is a third party extension of [RocketMap](https://github.com/RocketMap/RocketMap) that allows you to receive external notifications through a variety of services, such as Twitter, Facebook, Slack, or Discord.

+## Fork Information
+This is a fork of PokeAlarm that supports the GlobalPokeCache scanner.
+This fork will be merged with the upstream as necessary, and maybe with time merged back in.

 #CONFIG CHANGES WARNING
 PokeAlarm has recently updated to Version 3.
 This is a significant overhaul, and as such, some configuration changes may be required.